dotnet/arcade/Documentation/OneLocBuild.md

 3. Merge the OneLocBuild PRs to your release branch.
 4. After the release, open another repo modification ticket to re-target your repository to the `main` branch again.

+# Common Issues

 ## Filing Issues for Translation Issues

 File a translation issue ticket with the localization team (see documentation [here](https://dev.azure.com/ceapex/CEINTL/_wiki/wikis/CEINTL.wiki/1361/Provide-Enough-Information-in-DevRel-Feedback-Ticket)).

+## Leaving Comments for Translators

+Sometimes the proper solution to translation issues is to give the translators context for their work.
+This can be done easily in RESX files (which will be carried over to the XLF files by xliff-tasks) or in JSON files directly.
+For more information on how to leave translation comments, see the documentation [here](https://aka.ms/commenting).

 # Technical Documentation